VictoriaShalabaeva/Accardo-Lab/README.md

     - I want to easily understand the main areas of research of the group and learn more about it.
     - I want to be able to easily navigate throughout the site to find content.
     - I want to find contact information for discussing possible collaborations.
+    - I want to be updated on the recent events of the group.
     - I want to locate social media links to see their followings on social media.

   - **As a group member or colleague from the same faculty:**